kun126/embedding-chatgpt-example/README.md

 # embedding-chatgpt-example
-A project identifying stereotypes in generated stories for male, female and non-binary genders.
+A project identifying stereotypes in ChatGPT-generated stories for male, female and non-binary genders.